 There are 2 ways you can go about searching for these jobs.
 Let’s say you’re travelling to Berlin in July – you can type ‘Events Berlin July’ into Google and see what events come up, then check each event to see if they are advertising for staff through their website, or try looking on job search websites and type in ‘Event Staff’ and the location into the search.

 7. Rent out your home

-I rented out our apartment on AirBnB while we were in Boston.
-It was booked out for one night of the two we were away, but the money we received from renting out our apartment actually added up to more than what we spent on 2 nights of rent!
+While we were in Boston, I leased our apartment on Airbnb.
+It was booked out for one of the two nights that we were away, but the money we received from renting out our apartment actually added up to more than what we spent on 2 nights of rent!
 Since that trip, I’ve repeatedly rented out our place on Airbnb while we travel.